dylan398/dashboard/docs/CONTEXT.md

 Reports can show them descriptively but should not frame them as to-dos.
 Dylan: "We can't control when ARs get paid, so focusing on that will do nothing."
-Which GCs win primes — SFS bids every job they can.
-"Pursue this GC" recommendations are useless.
-Dylan: "We will be doing every bid we can already."
-GC win-rate breakdowns are diagnostic (predicting cash and capacity), not prescriptive (don't say "focus on GC X").
+Which GCs win primes — that's the GC's customer's choice.
+SFS's win rate is per-GC-bid, not per-prime-award.
+GC win-rate breakdowns are diagnostic (predicting cash and capacity), not prescriptive at the level of "which prime contracts to root for."
-Customer relationships at scale — same logic.
-Customer-by-customer views are descriptive context, not action items.
+Customer relationships at scale — customer-by-customer AR views are descriptive context, not action items.
+(GC relationship building with Group B is a controllable; collecting from existing customers is not.)
 Cash flow short-term — SBA loan is in progress.
 Don't harp on cash burn or runway.
 Show debt schedule and equity trajectory; let the upcoming loan show up in the financial statements when it lands.